secretstartups/handbook/sales/field-operations/sales-systems/gtm-technical-documentation/index.html.md

 * [ForceManagement.page](https://gitlab.com/gitlab-com/sales-team/field-operations/salesforce-src/-/blob/master/force-app/main/default/pages/ForceManagement.page)

-## Linear Weighted iACV
+## Linear Weighted Net ARR

 **Business Process this supports:** [Linear Attribution](/handbook/marketing/marketing-operations/bizible/#linear-attribution)

-**Overview:** Linear Weighted iACV is a measure at Gitlab that is used to measure the effectiveness of our marketing campaigns.
+**Overview:** Linear Weighted Net ARR is a measure at Gitlab that is used to measure the effectiveness of our marketing campaigns.
 Please refer to the excellent [Linear Attribution](/handbook/marketing/marketing-operations/bizible/#linear-attribution) section in our handbook for additional details.
+In summary the Linear Weighted Net ARR is calculated by taking the Net ARR of an Opportunity and dividing it by the Number of associated Bizibile Touchpoints related to the Opportunity.

 **Logic Locations:** [OpportunityJob.cls](https://gitlab.com/gitlab-com/sales-team/field-operations/salesforce-src/-/blob/master/force-app/main/default/classes/OpportunityJob.cls)
 Code Unit: